Updated on January 4, 2022

-- Self-isolate for 7 (seven) days from the moment they are tested upon arrival to the country.
+- The mandatory isolation period is 7 (seven) days from arrival in the country.

-- Taking a PCR test on the seventh day upon arrival is a requirement to end the mandatory isolation period.
+- Carrying out the PCR test on the seventh day from entry into the country is a condition for the end of mandatory isolation.

 II.4.
 CUIDAR App